OctopusDeploy/docs/docs/deployments/azure/service-fabric/index.md

 position: 2
 ---

 This section contains resources for using Octopus to deploy your Azure Service Fabric applications.
 We assume you already have a Service Fabric cluster set up in Azure.
-If you don't yet, check out [Microsoft's documentation for getting started with Azure Service Fabric](https://azure.microsoft.com/en-us/services/service-fabric/)
+If you don't yet, check out Microsoft's documentation on[getting started with Azure Service Fabric](https://azure.microsoft.com/en-us/services/service-fabric/)

 ## Service Fabric Deployment Targets in Octopus